BDSM sex experience

 2. Is BDSM sex psychologically problematic?

-For a long time it was considered BDSM Sex was seen as "deviant" or even pathological.
-Practices such as bondage, dominance, or pain-based sexuality were generally considered signs of a sexual disorder.
+For a long time it was considered BDSM Sex was once considered "deviant" or even pathological.
+Practices like bondage, dominance, or pain-based sexual activity were categorically labeled as signs of a sexual disorder.
 But this has changed – both in science and in societal perception.
-In current diagnostic systems such as the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) and the According to the World Health Organization's ICD-11, BDSM sex is no longer automatically classified as a disorder.
-Instead, a precise distinction is made between:
+In current diagnostic systems like the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) and the World Health Organization's ICD-11, BDSM sex is no longer automatically classified as a disorder.
+Instead, precise distinctions are made between:

 In short: BDSM sex is not problematic when it is practiced consensually, safely and voluntarily – and this is the case for the vast majority of BDSM practitioners.